-12 Quick & Easy Exercises to Strengthen Your Arm and Prevent Injury
+12 Quick & Easy Throwing Exercises to Save Your Season

 Each of the following exercises is designed to strengthen core muscles in the arm, enforce proper form, and improve joint control.
 Performing these warm-ups regularly will keep you on the field and out of the doctor’s office.

 |Out of Season:||2 Sets of 10 Repetitions||2-3 Days/Week|

 Avoid sprains, strains, and tears both in season and out!

 - Melugin HP, Leafblad ND, Camp CL, Conte S. Injury Prevention in Baseball: from Youth to the Pros.
 Curr Rev Musculoskelet Med.
 2018;11(1):26–34. doi:10.1007/s12178-018-9456-5